|

 help on lessons, exams, exercises, grades, transcripts, and lesson

-shipments via telephone, email, or fax.
-We give telephonic or written
+shipments via email or fax.
+We give written consultation concentrating

-consultation concentrating on how to improve study skills and
+on how to improve study skills and performance to

 appropriate time and attention to help them deal with their problems